 Telegram is also popular in countries with authoritarian regimes due to its security-oriented features.
 Users in these countries require privacy and security above countries with fewer restrictions.
 Telegram is growing quickly in many of these countries.

 If your business has many customers in these regions, consider a Telegram business account to connect with them.

-There are no obvious ways to create a business account on telegram.
+There are no obvious ways to create a Business Telegram Account.
 However, there are two ways to use Telegram for business.
 You can create groups and channels of course.
-However, the best is creating a Telegram account as a business using a Telegram Bot.
+However, the best is to create a Telegram Bot for business.

-The Telegram Bot API is free and can be used to create bots for social, gaming, productivity, and e-commerce services.
+The Telegram Bot API or Telegram Business API is free and can be used to create bots for social, gaming, productivity, and e-commerce services.
 However, Telegram Bots can also be used for human support by connecting them to a CRM or messaging platform.

 1. Chat with the BotFather.
 Find the BotFather by searching and then press Start.

 2. Use the /newbot command.
 This will start the creation process.

 You’ll need to choose a display name and then a username.
 You can change the bot name later, but you should take a good think about the username.